Ogopogo

-In Canadian folklore, the Ogopogo is a lake monster said to inhabit Okanagan Lake in British Columbia, Canada.
+The Ogopogo is a lake monster said to inhabit Okanagan Lake in British Columbia, Canada in Canadian folklore.
 Some scholars have charted the entity's development from First Nations folklore and widespread water monster folklore motifs.
 The Ogopogo now plays a role in the commercial symbolism and media representation of the region.

 Background

 Okanagan Lake is the largest of five inter-connected freshwater fjord lakes in the Okanagan Valley in British Columbia.
-Named after the First Nations people who first inhabited the area, it was created when melting glaciers flooded a valley 10,000 years ago.
+Named after the Syilx Okanagan Nation that have lived in the valley since time immemorial, it was created when melting glaciers flooded a valley 10,000 years ago.
 It stretches for 127.1 km and has a maximum depth of 232.3 m and an average depth of 75.9 m.
 Okanagan has frozen over during eight winters in the last 110 years.